joseywalescolt45/systems-engineering/scheduler/sdd.md

 Store in memory:
 - Queued low-priority flight plan requests
 - Queued high-priority flight plan requests
-- Draft flight plans
-- Alternative flight plans (for flight plan modification requests)
+- Main buffer for requests currently being calculated

 Why:
 - High priority requests are sent to their own queue and dealt with first, no need to search or sort out these requests.
 - Storing requests allows batching for ride matching, etc.
-- Draft flight plans are calculated and stored in local memory as the client decides which flight they'd like to take.
-Each has a unique `draft_plan_id` and an expiration time (defaulting to 10 minutes).
+- Flight requests are assigned a unique ID and an expiration timestamp.
 - Clients will confirm flight plans by ID rather than by resubmitting details.
 This is more secure; the scheduler will only confirm flight plans that it itself has calculated.

 TODO Evaluate if this is the correct route